 Be sure to sign up through my link, too, and you’ll be able to claim £25 back off Wealthify.

 So – where to invest £50k?
 Do you want to play it safe and put it in savings at a high rate of interest?
 Or would you prefer maximising your potential returns and put it into stocks and shares?
 The choice is absolutely yours.
-In terms of lowest fees combined with a straightforward, user friendly platform, Moneyfarm is certainly a strong option.
+In terms of lowest fees combined with a straightforward, user friendly platform, Moneyfarm is certainly a strong option for those investing larger sums of money.
 However, as I’ve explored above, there are plenty of variables to consider.
 You’re going to need to think about how long you actually want to invest for, as well as your own attitude to risk.
 Are you happy with some level of risk?
 If not, investing in a cash ISA or any kind of high interest savings account might be the best option for you.
 As always, as with any investment, your capital is at risk.
 Before you make any major financial decisions you may want to consider getting professional advice.